NUnit Tutorial

 NUnit TestCase C# Tutorial

-In our last tutorial, we learned about NUNit TestFixture attribute.
-In this tutorial, we learn about NUnit TestCase attribute and its usage.
+In our last tutorial, we learned about the NUNit TestFixture attribute.
+In this tutorial, we learn about the NUnit TestCase attribute and its usage.

-2. Pass arguments / parameters to Test Method.
+2. Pass arguments / parameters to the test method.

 Test Method

-When we assign TestCase attribute to any method that lets NUnit test runner to discover this method as test method and so that NUnit test runner can execute it later.
+When we assign the TestCase attribute to any method, it lets the NUnit test runner discover this method as a test method so that the NUnit test runner can execute it later.

 namespace EmployeeService